Atticus29/pcc_biology_211/README.md

 - Jump drive or cloud storage such as Google Drive
 - Calendar or day planner.
 - Many students have found it very useful to keep a set of colored pencils or pens for various uses during lecture and lab class.
+- The MasteringBiology companion online in a great resource, but is completely optional for this course.
+Please let me know if you have any questions about this companion.